kareemmahlees/tablex/README.md

 TableX now uses [MetaX](https://github.com/kareemmahlees/meta-x) to automatically create a RESTfull and GraphQL APIs for your database.

-MetaX supercharges your experience by allowing you to interact with your database through an API interface ( which is fully swagger documented ), allowing your for example to create, read, update or delete databases, tables or columns through http requests with no effort from you what so over ✨.
+MetaX supercharges your experience by allowing you to interact with your database through an API interface ( which is fully swagger documented ), allowing you for example to create, read, update or delete databases, tables or columns through http requests with no effort from you what so over ✨.

 Just connect your database and start running 🚀.